mskblackbelt/Chem357/357 Experiment guides/Python Intro/py_intro_notes.md

 	- Label plot axes, title, legend, etc.
 	- Plot multiple graphs in one figure
 	- Save figure to a file
+- Work with functions
+    - Defining a function
+    - Documentation
+    - Default arguments

 Should this content be separated from the plotting lesson?
 Or should plotting follow naturally on from this?